nexodus-io/nexodus/docs/user-guide/scenarios/kubernetes-edge.md

 kubectl get secret -n nexodus nexodus-ca-key-pair -o json | jq -r '.data."ca.crt"'
 ```

-## Deploying the Nexodus Relay Node

-Please follow the instructions provided in the [README Nexodus Relay Section](../../deployment/nexodus-service.md#deploying-the-nexodus-relay) to setup a relay node, create a relay enabled zone, move the user to newly created zone and OnBoarding the Relay Node.
-Once the Relay node is OnBoarded successfully, its time to OnBoard all the nodes that want to be part of the Nexodus Network.

 ## Deploying Nexodus Agent on Clusters Nodes

 Please follow the [README Section](../../deployment/nexodus-service.md#deploying-on-kubernetes-managed-node) to deploy the Nexodus agent.
 It mainly requires two steps